openbaton/docs/docs/index.md

 ETSI NFV limits itself to this level of indications, considering that other standardization bodies and de-facto open source standards such as 3GPP and OpenStack should finalize the specific implementation work.

 ## Its main components
-OpenBaton provides the following components:
+OpenBaton rel.2 provides the many different features and components.

-* A Network Function Virtualisation Orchestrator (NFVO) completely designed and implemented following the ETSI MANO specification
+* A Network Function Virtualisation Orchestrator (NFVO) completely designed and implemented following the ETSI MANO specification.
+Read more [here][nfvo]
-* A generic Virtual Network Function Manager (VNFM) able to manage the lifecycle of VNFs based on their descriptors
+* A generic Virtual Network Function Manager (VNFM) able to manage the lifecycle of VNFs based on their descriptors.
+Read more [here][vnfm-generic]
+* A plugin mechanism for adding and removing different type of VIMs without having to re-write anything in your orchestration logic.
+Read more [here][vim-plugin]
+* A powerful event engine useful based on a pub/sub mechanism for the dispatching of lifecycle events execution
+* An autoscaling engine which can be used for automatic runtime management of the scaling operation operations of your VNFs.
+Read more [here][autoscaling-system]
+* A fault management system which can be used for automatic runtime management of faults which may occur at any level.
+Read more [here][fm-system]
+* It integrates with the Zabbix monitoring system.
+Read more [here][zabbix-plugin]
-* A set of libraries which could be used for building your own VNFM
+* A set of libraries (the openbaton-libs) which could be used for building your own VNFM.
+Read more [here][openbaton-libs]

+![Setup architecture][install-architecture]

 ## Can I plug in my Network Functions?
 Yes, this is possible using two different approaches:

 * integrating your own VNFM.
-In this case you can use either the REST interface, or the JMS one for interoperating with the NFVO
+In this case you can use either the REST interface, or the AMQP one for interoperating with the NFVO
 * implementing a set of scripts which can be executed as part of the lifecycle event of your Virtual Network Function Descriptor.
 We provide a generic VNFM and EMS which can be used for executing them

 ## Can I use OpenBaton to build my own Network Service?